Skip to content

 Request limit reached, please try again later

 Please avoid high-frequency API calls.
-For example, when inserting multiple vectors, please use /add_data_batch instead of iteratively calling /add_data.
+For example, when inserting multiple vectors, please use relatively large batch size in /add_data_batch and avoid calling the API too frequently.

 The size of each request cannot pass 200MB.